Microquake-ai/RFC-micro-seismic-data-exchange-format/main.md

 -   **Catalyze Technological Advancements**: With a universally endorsed standard, the mining sector is primed to adopt and assimilate breakthroughs in microseismic monitoring and analysis, ensuring continued advancement in safety and operational efficiency.

-### Data Format Specification for &seismic Data Exchange (MDE v1.0)
+### Data Format Specification for &mu;Seismic Data Exchange (MDE v1.0)

 #### Introduction

-Within the evolving microseismic industry that bridges academic and commercial spheres, the Microseismic Data Exchange Format (MDE v1.0) presents a timely solution for efficient and adaptable data exchange.
+Within the evolving &mu;seismic industry that bridges academic and commercial spheres, the &mu;Seismic Data Exchange Format (MDE v1.0) presents a timely solution for efficient and adaptable data exchange.
 Denoted by the `.mde` extension, this format captures the intricate details of microseismic data, fostering unhindered data sharing across various platforms and applications.

 #### Format Components Overview